 Temporary permissions regime

-The temporary permissions regime will allow EEA-based firms passporting into the UK to continue new and existing regulated business within the scope of their current permissions in the UK for a limited period, while they seek full FCA authorisation, if the UK leaves the EU on exit day without an implementation period in place.
+The temporary permissions regime will allow EEA-based firms passporting into the UK to continue new and existing regulated business within the scope of their current permissions in the UK for a limited period, while they seek full FCA authorisation, if the UK leaves the EU after 31 October and there is no deal.
 It will also allow EEA-domiciled investment funds that market in the UK under a passport to continue temporarily marketing in the UK.

 Firms and funds need to notify us that they want to enter the regime and obtain a temporary permission.
 The notification window opened on 7 January 2019.